Can they drink on Love Island? The booze rule for contestants, explained

-However, it appears that the drinks aren't always free-flowing for our love-hungry villa residents.
+So do they have alcohol in those iconic gold glasses, then?
+Well, it appears that the drinks aren't always free-flowing for our villa residents when they're not drinking from their Love Island water bottles.
 There are actually some very particular rules that the Islanders have to follow when it came to alcohol.
-So can the winter Love Island 2023 cast enjoy a tipple or two at night?
-If you've ever found yourself wondering, can they drink on Love Island?
+So if you've ever found yourself wondering, can they drink on Love Island?
 These are all the deets you need to know...

 Can they drink on Love Island?

-In short: yes, the contestants can drink, but not too much.
-It's true that things can get a little heated on the show—and that was certainly true of last year's Love Island cast—but producers have long had rules in place that mean excessive alcohol can't be to blame for any *ahem* tension between the gang.
+In short: yes, the contestants can drink on Love Island, but not too much.
+Producers have long had rules in place that mean excessive alcohol can't be entirely to blame for any *ahem* tension or arguments between the gang.

 cast toasting with drinks in the winter Love Island 2023 first episode